 Measurements taken from the ground or a guess

 Ground measurements and eyeball pitch estimates lose you squares fast.
-A 6/12 read as a 4/12 undercounts surface area and undercounts waste at the same time.
-Aerial measurement reports and plan-based takeoff both beat the tape-and-guess method, but only if you check the pitch and the report date against reality.
+A 6/12 read as a 4/12 undercounts surface area and undercounts waste at the same time, which is a double hit on the same mistake.
+On a two-story hip roof, that guess can cost you two or three squares before you ever set a ladder.

 Waste factor treated as one flat number

 A simple gable roof and a cut-up hip roof do not carry the same waste.
-Rounding everything to 10 percent overbuys the easy jobs and shorts the complicated ones.
-Good estimating separates waste by roof geometry, valley count, and shingle type so the material order matches the roof in front of you.
+Rounding everything to 10 percent overbuys the easy jobs and shorts the complicated ones, and you lose money on both.
+On a plain gable you might run 8 to 10 percent, while a valley-heavy hip with several planes can push 15 percent or more once you account for cuts.

 Labor priced as a lump instead of by condition

 Steep pitch, second-story access, multiple layers to tear off, and skylights all change your labor cost per square.
-A flat per-square labor rate looks clean on the proposal and bleeds money on the roof.
-Price the conditions, not the average.
+A crew that flies across a 4/12 walkable slope slows to a crawl once you tie off on a 9/12.
+A flat per-square labor rate looks clean on the proposal and quietly bleeds money on the roof.

 No paper trail when scope changes